 The Company established an Audit Committee with written terms of reference in compliance with the GEM Listing Rules.
 The primary duties of the Audit Committee are to review the Company's annual report and financial statements, half-yearly report and quarterly reports and to provide advice and comment thereon to the Board.
 The Audit Committee is also responsible for reviewing and supervising the financial reporting process and internal control procedures of the Group.
 Currently, it consists of three Independent Non-executive Directors, Mr. Kam Tik Lun, chairman of the Audit Committee, Dr. Siu Yim Kwan, Sidney and Mr. Ho Siu King, Stanley.
-Four meetings were held during the financial year ended 31st March, 2017.
+Four meetings were held during the financial year ended 31 March 2018.
 Attendance of the members of the Audit Committee is set out below:

-Name of Directors Number of meeting attended/Number of meeting held Mr. Kam Tik Lun, CPA, FCCA, LL.M (ICFL) 4/4 Dr. Siu Yim Kwan, Sidney, S.B.St.J.
-4/4 Mr. Lau Gar Hung, Christopher, Bsc, in Mathematics (resigned on 30th June, 2016) 1/4 Mr. Ho Siu King, Stanley, BEng (Civ E-Law) (HKU), LLB (HKU) and LLM (LSE) (appointed on 1st July, 2016) 3/4
+Name of Directors attended/Number of meeting held

+Mr. Kam Tik Lun, CPA, FCCA, LL.M (ICFL) 4/4

+Dr. Siu Yim Kwan, Sidney, S.B.St.J.
+4/4

+Mr. Ho Siu King, Stanley, BEng (Civ E-Law) (HKU), LLB (HKU) and LLM (LSE) 4/4

-The Company's annual results for the year ended 31st March, 2017, have been reviewed by the Audit Committee.
+The Company's annual results for the year ended 31 March 2018, have been reviewed by the Audit Committee.